 The Gateway to Logic is a collection of web-based logic programs offering a number of logical functions (e.g. truth tables, normal forms, proof checking, proof building).
-If you are a new user to the Gateway, consider starting with the Server-side functions.
+If you are a new user to the Gateway, consider starting with the simple truth-table calculator or with the Server-side functions.

 On each category page, beneath the headline of the respective page, there are two important links: "Other programs" and "Help".
 You can at any time return to this overview page by selecting "Other programs".
 The link "Help" will open up a new page (or browser tab) showing a detailed documentation of the respective program category.

 Operating the Logic server currently costs about 113.88€ per year (virtual server 85.07€, domain fee 28.80€), hence the Paypal donation link.